tyrleng/rpg2d/README.md

 # What this is about
 Attempt to recreate some functionality from 2d tactical RPGs like Fire Emblem.
+Not sure what the original games used, but I started with Unity and C# since those are the most accessible.

 Done out of nostalgia and curiousity at how game development might be like.

 Currently on hold.
 Life in my day job picked up and I can't concentrate on this project.